evergreen-ci/evergreen/docs/02-Configure-a-Project/01-Project-Configuration-Files.md

     variant task.
 This is an alternative to referencing a task group defined in `task_groups` under the tasks of a given build variant.
 -   `tags`: optional list of tags to group the build variant for alias definitions (explained [here](#task-and-variant-tags))
--   `disable`: determines whether or not a build variant will run or not.
-Set to false by default
--   `patch_only`: if set, the tasks under the build variant can only run in patches.
+-   Build variants support [all options that limit when a task will run](#limiting-when-a-task-will-run).
+If set for the build variant, it will apply to all tasks under the build variant.

 Additionally, an item in the `tasks` list can be of the form